 Applications in Data and Materials Science

-In this special topics course, AI principles will be applied to a series of materials science example problems, each taught in a module by an expert in materials science or data science.
+In this special topics course, AI principles are applied to a series of materials science example problems, each taught in a module by an expert in materials science and/or data science.
 Each module spans 2-3 weeks, demonstrating an array of data science/AI methods in unique materials case studies in advancing discovery or design principles.
-Each module will have a homework assignment which will include application of AI methods to the module topic.
-No final exam.
+Example modules include: Boosted decision trees for discovering structural patterns controlling bandgaps in metamaterials, Machine learning to predict dynamic heterogeneities in materials, and AI assisted design of high entropy materials for catalysis.
+Each module will have a homework assignment which will include application of AI methods to the module topic and there is no final exam.

 Prior materials science course and prior AI/ML course; instructor permission.